Crediton Dairy Limited – Modern Slavery (MS) Statement

 Following a review of the effectiveness of the steps taken to prevent modern slavery or human trafficking occurring in our business and UK supply chain, we intend to take the following further steps to combat slavery and human trafficking:

 - continue to monitor the risk to our UK supply chain on an ongoing basis;

 - implement specific training of all UK based employees to ensure a high level of understanding of the risks of modern slavery and so they are aware of what to look out for in respect of modern slavery; and

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement.

-Approved by the Board of Crediton Dairy on 12 September 2018 and signed on its behalf by Philip Gater, Head of Human Resources.
+Approved by the Board of Crediton Dairy Limited on 30th November 2021 and signed on its behalf by Tim Smiddy.